cronical/claim-bridge/README.md

    ./dl_providers
    ```

+5. Ensure references to providers are clean.
+Note: the downloaded values are converted to upper case before processing.
+Either:

-5. Add any needed accounts in Moneydance
+   1. Add any needed accounts in Moneydance
+   2. Add aliases to `alias.json`.
+If the provider in the download is found in the `JSON` keys then it will be replace by its value during processing by `prepare.py`

 6. To prepare the list of providers currently in Moneydance, run `list-medical-providers.py` inside moneydance.
 This puts a csv file in the working directory.